 A much longer notice period may, however, may be implied if it is reasonable in all the circumstances (i.e. what is normal for a person of that seniority and in the industry).

-What are your payment rights during your notice?
+What are my payment rights during my notice period?

 You are entitled to receive your normal pay during your notice period, as set out in your contract of employment.
 This includes any time that you are off sick (assuming you are entitled to sick pay), on holiday or maternity pay.
 You are also entitled to be paid when you are available for work, but your employer does not provide you with any.

-You may also be sued by an employer for the additional costs arising from the breach of contract.
+You may also be sued by your employer for the additional costs arising from your breach of contract.
 This could happen, for example, if your employer incurs a higher cost of replacement staff for the balance of your notice period.
-In the most serious cases, a claim could further be made for lost business arising from your breach.
+In the most serious cases, a claim could further be made for lost business or sales arising from your breach.
 Again, such claims are very rare and likely to be brought against senior personnel only.

-What are your rights to still receive salary and benefits during the notice period?
+What are my rights to still receive salary and benefits during my notice period?